03Farhan/ecosystem-collaboration-tool/README.md

 ![instance overview](./documentation/instance-overview.png)

 6. Click on "Upload your own data" and enter a collection name (e.g. "Ecosystem Collaboration Tool") and then click "Create".
+(When you click on "Upload you own data", you may see a prompt regarding setting up Discovery for your own private data.
+Just click on "Set up with current plan" to continue).

 ![create collection](./documentation/create-collection.png)